Ataxia Spinocerebellar: Symptoms, Causes, Treatment

-If the ataxia the person is experiencing is caused by another condition, the underlying condition is treated first.
+If another condition causes the ataxia the person is experiencing, the underlying condition is treated first.
 In one example, ataxia that is caused by a metabolic disorder might be treated with a controlled diet and medications.
 A vitamin deficiency is treated with vitamin therapy.
-There are a number of medications that can be administered to treat swallowing and gait disorders.
+Several medications can be administered to treat swallowing and gait disorders.
 Assistive technologies can help people in their activities of daily living, and physical therapy can help to strengthen their muscles.

 People who present with symptoms and receive a diagnosis of SCA at a later time usually require a careful evaluation by a neurologist.

-The forms of treatment they receive are based on lessening the symptoms they experience as they develop.
+The treatment they receive is based on lessening the symptoms they experience as they develop.
 The person will eventually require a full-time caretaker and nursing support in the later stages of the disease.
-Psychological counseling is often indicated, depending on the person, family, and their particular needs.
+Psychological counseling is often indicated, depending on the person, family, and particular needs.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.

 𝕏.com Facebook Reddit